SiddiqMohammed/Personal-Website/README.md

 Initially I'm going to copy Devon's website as closely as possible and then use it as a base and build more upon it using the acquired skills.

 The final goal of this project is to make a minimal yet dynamic website that showcases my skills in the best way possible.

+Used Lightbox for the image slideshow shince I don't know JS good enough yet.
+Will delete lightbox later when I make my own version of it or at least close to it from scratch.